suren-atoyan/Phishing/README.md

 #### Sms-geteway integration

-If you want get SMS messages when nobody was logged in your copy page, then your application should be integrated on any "sms gateway" service.
+If you want to get SMS messages when anyone has logged in your copied page, then your application should be integrated with any "sms gateway" service.

 I show example on "nexmo.com"